commercelayer/mfe-cart/README.md

 1. Create your organization and get your credentials by following one of our [onboarding tutorials](https://docs.commercelayer.io/developers/welcome).

-2. Set the environment variable `NEXT_PUBLIC_SLUG` on your hosting provider to your organization slug (subdomain) and be sure to build the forked repository using the node environment (`NODE_ENV`) as production.
+2. Set the environment variable `PUBLIC_SLUG` on your hosting provider to your organization slug (subdomain) and be sure to build the forked repository using the node environment (`NODE_ENV`) as production.

 3. Deploy the forked repository to your preferred hosting service or host it yourself.
 You can deploy with one click below: